Kumar

 Friends of Labour

 This transformation could not have been achieved alone.
-It was made possible through the invaluable support and mentorship of the friends of labor—individuals who believed in this vision, agreed with its purpose, and offered all the assistance they could provide.
+It was made possible through the invaluable support and mentorship of the friends of labour—individuals who believed in this vision, agreed with its purpose, and offered all the assistance they could provide.

 A public project cannot be carried out by one person alone.
 It requires the involvement and participation of the public itself to truly become a collective and inclusive initiative.